 “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.”
 Margaret Mead

 Want to do something about a smoking or tobacco problem in your community?
-Taking action through the legislative process is a great way to fix a smoking or tobacco problem affecting you or your community.
+Taking action through the legislative process is a great way to solve a smoking or tobacco issue affecting you or your community.
 There are several ways to contact your local representative:

 - Drifting secondhand smoke from my neighbors (local)

 - Secondhand smoke in outdoor dining (local)

 - Cigarette litter in my city (local)

 - Cigarettes being sold to minors (local and state)

 - Smoking near entryways or on sidewalks (local and state)

 Go to respected health organizations that have information to back up your concerns with facts and scientific evidence.